-The need for water by your lawn depends on the types of soil, grass, and weather.
-If your lawn is consisting of sandy soils, it means that it cannot hold on to moisture for longer, while the clay soils can easily do that.
+The need for water on your lawn depends on the types of soil, grass, and weather.
+If your lawn is consisting of sandy soil, it means that it cannot hold on to moisture for longer, while the clay soils can easily do that.

 If you are serious about the growth of the grass, you have to water your lawn regularly and deeply.
 Try to water to a depth of 6 to 8 inches to get the best result.

 Controlling weeds is very important to ensure the proper care of a lawn.
 Weeds denote that your yard either got stressed turf or infertile soil.
 However, you can pull out most of the weeds merely by your hand.
 But, if you notice that half of the lawn is crowded with weeds, you should think to start over.

 - Let’s see some common signs that indicate an affected lawn: